International Reserves in Serbia

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices rose 0.1% month-on-month in October, swinging from the 0.5% drop recorded in September.
+Consumer prices rose 0.94% in October over the previous month, picking up from the 0.78% rise recorded in September.